WorldCereal/ewoc_platform/README.md

 NAME           READY   SECRET       AGE keycloaktls   True    keycloaktls   14d
 ```
-Connect to the administration page of keycloak, change the current realm to master.
+Connect to the administration page of keycloak in HTTP, change the current realm to master.
 Update the frontend URL by updating http to https **https://auth.YOUR_HOSTNAME/auth/**.